NikolaiAndreadi/vocal_training_bot/README.md

         user_class CHAR(7) IS IN ("USER", "ADMIN", "STUDENT", "BANNED") join_date  Timestamptz

-    -- timezone generates from view "select name from pg_timezone_names where name not like 'posix%' and name not ilike 'system%' order by name;"
+    -- timezone generates from view "select Name from pg_timezone_names where Name not like 'posix%' and Name not ilike 'system%' order by Name;"
     -- https://stackoverflow.com/questions/55901/web-service-current-time-zone-for-a-city

     +WarmupGlobalNotifications: